 This project is intended to result in a land use corridor plan for the properties along and near Elden Street in the area outlined in the map attached below.
 The plan allows for increased flexibility in densities, land uses, and building dimensional standards.

-Adopted Comprehensive Plan Amendment - Content added to 2030 Comprehensive Plan
+Adopted Comprehensive Plan Amendment (CPA #18-01) - Content added to 2030 Comprehensive Plan including a change to 2030 Land Use Plan map.

 SOUTH ELDEN STREET IMPROVEMENT PLAN: